Implementing the Cache-Aside Pattern in Microservices: Production-Grade Patterns & Diagnostics

 2. Partial Write Inconsistency

 Writing to Redis before committing to the primary database risks stale cache on transaction rollback.
-Enforce a strict write-order: commit to primary first, then publish invalidation or update cache.
+Enforce a strict write order: commit to the primary first, then publish invalidation or update the cache.
 If using distributed transactions, implement a compensating cache purge on rollback.

 3. Connection Pool Exhaustion